BrianLitwin/MDNJavaScriptNotes/Javascript-Guide/GrammarAndTypes/notes.md

 If an array is created using a literal in a top-level script, JavaScript interprets the array each time it evaluates the expression containing the array literal.
 In addition, a literal used in a function is created each time the function is called.

+#### Boolean Types

+The Boolean type has two literal values: true and false.

+Do not confuse the primitive Boolean values true and false with the true and false values of the Boolean object.
+The Boolean object is a wrapper around the primitive Boolean data type.

+#### String Literals

+You can call any of the methods of the String object on a string literal value—JavaScript automatically converts the string literal to a temporary String object, calls the method, then discards the temporary String object.
+You can also use the String.length property with a string literal

+You should use string literals unless you specifically need to use a String object.